Palmless Prayer / Mass Murder Refrain

 Palmless Prayer / Mass Murder Refrain is a collaborative studio album by Mono and World's End Girlfriend.
 It was originally released via Human Highway Records on 14 December 2005.
 In 2006, it was re-released via Temporary Residence Limited.

+Background

+The project emerged shortly before Mono recorded their next major album, You Are There.
+While Mono was known for expansive, guitar-driven crescendos, World's End Girlfriend brought electronic and orchestral sensibilities to the collaboration.
+The album was recorded in multiple studios in Japan.

+Composition and concept

+Palmless Prayer / Mass Murder Refrain is structured as a five-part suite, with each track untitled (sometimes written as Part.
+1, Part.
+2, other times as Trailer 1, Trailer 2). to reinforce a sense of continuous, evolving narrative.
+The album emphasizes musical restraint over explosive post-rock dynamics, featuring long instrumental passages, minimalistic arrangements, and gradual crescendos.

+World's End Girlfriend’s orchestral and electronic contributions provide a haunting, cinematic atmosphere.
+Themes explored in the album include loneliness, despair, helplessness, and profound sadness.
+The final movement builds gradually to a massive crescendo before resolving quietly, reflecting the album's emotional arc.

+Themes and Interpretation

+Critics describe the album as a meditation on existential grief.
+Its sparse, minimalistic passages allow for reflection, turning sorrow into something beautiful.
+The lack of track titles adds ambiguity, inviting individual interpretation.

 Critical reception

 Ian Mathers of Stylus Magazine gave the album a grade of "A", writing, "I'd say this is one of the finest 'imaginary soundtracks' ever released if I could just think of a film that wouldn't seem hideously overpowered by it."

 Shawn Dspres of The Japan Times commented that "Although broken down into distinct parts, the seamless transition between tracks makes the album play out like one extended, breathtaking piece."

 Thom Jurek of AllMusic gave the album 3.5 out of 5 stars, calling it "puzzling, bewildering and utterly beautiful."

 In February 2007, American webzine Somewhere Cold voted Palmless Prayer / Mass Murder Refrain No. 7 on their 2006 Somewhere Cold Awards Hall of Fame.